PetyaKatsarova/play3/README.md

 ---- end of application.properties file ------------------

-!NB: open from browser with url: "localhost:8080/" if you open the .html files from intelij, it opens with localhost:63342/....the complete project route....
+!NB: open from browser with url: "localhost:8080/" if you open the .html files from intelij, it opens with localhost:63342/.....

 ********************** USER STORIES *********************